sanbricio/go-gallery/README.md

   - EMAIL_SENDER_PORT: Port for sending emails.
   - EMAIL_SENDER_USERNAME: Email address used to send emails.
   - EMAIL_SENDER_PASSWORD: Password for the email account used to send emails.

+- Code Generator Configuration:
+  - CODE_GENERATOR_REPOSITORY: Specifies the implementation of the code generator.
+  - CODE_GENERATOR_EXPIRATION_CODE: Time in minutes that a generated code remains valid.
+  - CODE_GENERATOR_CLEANUP_INTERVAL: Interval in minutes for cleaning up expired codes.

 - Security & Authentication:
   - JWT_SECRET: Secret key used for JWT authentication.